Bluepr-nt/semver-manager/README.md

 - Filter
   - Highest: returns the highest semver found, is always run after all other filters
   - Stream: returns all version matching the requested identifiers and accepts any identifiers when a '\*' wildcard is specified.
-The absence of an identifier or wildcard equals a no match, excepts for build metadata which is always a match when not specified in stream filter pattern.
+The absence of an identifier or wildcard equals a no match, excepts for build metadata which is always a match when not specified in the stream filter pattern. e.g. 1.1.1 won't match _._.\*-alpha
     Examples:
     - Pattern: 1.\*.\*
       Versions: 1.1.1, 2.1.1, 1.1.1+build01, 1.1.1-alpha